satrianovian20/Offline-ai-chat-coding-gui/README.md

 After inactivity	~12.3 GB

 ✅ Memory automatically freed when model is not actively used.

+Python GUI 10KB Efficiency Highlight:
+✅ This 10KB Python GUI Is Truly Optimal and Stable

+Despite its minimal size (only 10KB), this GUI has proven its ability to handle large local AI models like LLaMA-2 13B Q4_K_M without errors, crashes, or instability, even on systems without a GPU.

+📌 Highlights:

+✔️ Ultra-lightweight (only 10KB)

+✔️ Plug-and-play – no complex setup

+✔️ Uses llama.cpp as the backend (GGUF compatible)

+✔️ Stable RAM usage ~12.3GB when idle

+✔️ Successfully loads 13B model without error

+✔️ GUI remains responsive

+✔️ Consistent output even with large models

+💡 Compared to many heavy GUIs out there, this one is remarkably optimized and efficient, making it ideal for low-end users who want to harness the power of large local models.

 📌 Bonus Visual Explanation (Suggested Flowchart)